eduardoberford/spanish-dialects-identification/log.md

 ## Experiments log
-- 01/06 [Giacomo] tried HashingVectorizer instead of TF-IDF, not better
+- 01/06 [Giacomo] HashingVectorizer tried instead of TF-IDF, not better
+- 04/06 [Giacomo] Random Forest classifiers investigated, bad performances that might be explained by the sparsity of the data